 Section 19-10 lists the types of matters that may be appealed and is jurisdictional.
 If the action appealed is not one of the subjects listed within the rule, or the remedy sought is not one that the hearing officer has authority to grant, the hearing officer has no authority to consider the arguments or merits of the appeal.
-In re Valdez, CSA 96-06, 1 (11/16/06).
+In re Valdez, CSA 96-06, p.
+1 (Order 11/16/06).

-The 2006 amendments to the career service rules make it clear that an applicant may no longer appeal a disqualification decision made by the personnel director or his designee.
-In re Connors, CSA 35-06, 3 (8/9/06).
+The 2006 amendments to the Career Service Rules make it clear that an applicant may no longer appeal a disqualification decision made by the personnel director or his designee.
+In re Connors, CSA 35-06, p.
+3 (Order 8/9/06).

 OHR Employee Relations Unit

 To leave a message, please call: